 fr = 1/(2pi x LC)

-The capacitance of the transducers could be assumed to be in between 2 to 3nF, thus 50 of them in parallel would result a net capacitance of about 0.1uF to 0.15uF.
+The internal capacitance of the 40 kHz transducers could be around 2 to 3nF, thus 50 of them in parallel would result a net capacitance of about 0.1uF to 0.15uF.

 Using this figure in the above formula we get the inductor value to be in between 60 and 160 uH which must be included in series with the mosfets driver outputs at A and B.

-The inductor uses a ferrite rod as may be witnessed in the figure at the bottom, the author could peak up the resonant response by adjusting the rod by sliding it within the coil until the optimal point could be struck.
+The inductor uses a ferrite rod as may be witnessed in the figure below.
+The user could peak up the resonant response by adjusting the rod by sliding it within the coil until the optimal point could be struck.

 Circuit idea courtesy: Elektor electronics.